Dasharo/presentations/dasharo_roadmap.md

 ---

-# From OST2 to Dasharo Support Pacakage
+# From OST2 to Dasharo Support Package

 .center.image-85[![](/img/ost2_to_dasharo_packages.svg)]

 ???

-* How to improve that infromation?
+* How to improve that information?
 * Maybe focus more on OST2 and tracking deliverables for it.

 ---